What type of content do you primarily create?

 - Resource intensive.

-Automatic transcription software uses algorithms to convert spoken words into written text.
-It's the tech-savvy way to get things done.
-It’s a convenient solution for journalists, medical professionals, content creators, and anyone else needing quick, accurate transcriptions.
+Automatic transcription software uses algorithms and AI to convert spoken words into written text.
+It's the tech-savvy way to transcribe audio files to text quickly.
+It's a convenient solution for journalists, medical professionals, content creators, and anyone else needing quick, accurate transcriptions in multiple languages with support for various audio file formats.

 - Quick turnaround.